CISC3120/sampleprograms/web/WebAppTest/webdriver/README.md

 ## Downloading 3rd Party Browser Drivers

-The script assumes that the drivers for Internet Explorer and Chrome are downloaded to subdirectory `vendor`, e.g.,, when you examine the content of the vendor directory, you should observe the result similar to the below,
+The script assumes that the drivers for Internet Explorer and Chrome are downloaded to subdirectory `vendor` under `SEServer`, e.g.,, when you examine the content of the vendor directory, you should observe the result similar to the below,

 ```